tylerwray/me/pages/me.md

 For as long as I can remember, I've loved everything technology.

-I was born in 1995 in Pocatello, Idaho; but I grew up in Provo, Utah.
+I was born in Pocatello, Idaho; but I grew up in Provo, Utah.
 Living in Provo until the age of 10, I spent lots of time dreaming of being a BYU football player.
 Most of my summers were spent in Idaho on my grandparent's farms, or on trips to lake powell, moab, Oregon, and other